qicst23/scalable-web-and-application-server/README.md

 Scalable Web and Application Server
 ===================================

-1. Created an Apache Tomcat like web and application server that could run Java servlets and render dynamic web pages.
+1. Created an Apache Tomcat like web and application server in Java that could run Java servlets and render dynamic web pages.
 2. Tested on ApacheBench and successfully handled 50,000 requests with 1000 requests concurrently for images, style sheets, HTML pages, cookies and sessions.

 ## _Skills_